Civilian social ties make Tampa desirable posting for generals

 “He seemed like such a good leader,” she said.

 The Kelleys’ financial standing has also come into question.
-According to county court documents, the Kelleys owe $2 million to a bank on a foreclosed office building in downtown Tampa, and another bank is seeking to foreclose on their home, saying the couple owes $1.7 million.
-The couple also have outstanding debts of more than $25,000 each on credit cards.
+According to county court documents, the Kelleys owe $2 million to a bank on a foreclosed office building in downtown Tampa.

 The scandal is the talk of the town, said Keith Bowman, a retired wounded Vietnam veteran, who lives half the year at an RV campground for retired military and defense workers on MacDill.